artem-shadrin/eslint-plugin-artefactor/CONTRIBUTING.md

 ## Pull Requests

 1. Push your changes to your forked repository.
-2. Create a Pull Request (PR) from your branch to the main repository's main branch.
+2. Create a Pull Request (PR) from your branch to the master repository's master branch.
 3. Provide a clear PR title and an explanatory description of your changes.
 4. Reference relevant issues using keywords like "Closes #123".